Bicycle and motorcycle dynamics: Tires

 The combination of these two opposite torques creates a resulting yaw torque on the front wheel, and its direction is a function of the side-slip angle of the tire, the angle between the actual path of the tire and the direction it is pointing, and the camber angle of the tire (the angle that the tire leans from the vertical).
 The result of this torque is often the suppression of the inversion speed predicted by rigid wheel models described above in the section on steady-state turning.

 High side

-A highsider, highside, or high side is a type of bike motion which is caused by a rear wheel gaining traction when it is not facing in the direction of travel, usually after slipping sideways in a curve.
+A highsider is a type of bike motion which is caused by a rear wheel gaining traction when it is not facing in the direction of travel, usually after slipping sideways in a curve.
 This can occur under heavy braking, acceleration, a varying road surface, or suspension activation, especially due to interaction with the drive train.
 It can take the form of a single slip-then-flip or a series of violent oscillations.